Basis of Khanqah is

 - The people of al-Suffa would be closest to me on the doomsday.

 Actually, the people of al-Suffa are the pioneers of ascetic life based on spirituality and mysticism.
-The Saints got the title of ‘Sufis” after the title ‘al-Suffa’.
-Thus, basic principle of khanqah is the same as was of al-Suffa.
+The Saints got the title of ‘Sufis’ after the title ‘al-Suffa’.
+Thus, basic principle of khanqah is the same as that of al-Suffa.
 The Sunna of Prophet Mohammad to establish a dwelling for those who renounce world purely for Allah was carried on by Saints.
 Just like they carried on many other spirituality based Sunnas which the religious scholars renounced.
 Every Saint established a khanqah for his devotees which remained the center of all activities of that Saint’s circle.
 The way every institution has a home, the same way, home of Sufis is their khanqah.

 People of Khanqah are one Community

 The people of khanqah have strong connection.
 They all have same purpose, same determination and destination i.e. closeness to Allah.
 Hence, they all are one community or caravan travelling together towards destination.
 Their mutual connection is like the people of paradise as Allah says: